manuelbirlo/HUP-3D_renderer/README.md

 - Go to [SMPL website](http://smpl.is.tue.mpg.de/)
 - Create an account by clicking *Sign Up* and provide your information
-- Download and unzip `SMPL for Python users` (click on 'Download version 1.1.0 for Python 2.7 (female/male/neutral, 300 shape PCs)' if you want the neutral human gender model to be included or on 'Download version 1.0.0 for Python 2.7 (female/male.
+- Download and unzip `SMPL for Python users` (click on 'Download version <latest_version> for Python 2.7 (female/male/neutral, 300 shape PCs)' if you want the neutral human gender model to be included or on 'Download version <latest_version> for Python 2.7 (female/male.
 10 shape PCs)' if you just want to use the male and female models), copy the content of the `models` folder (the .pkl files) to `assets/models`.
 Note that all code and data from this download falls under the [SMPL license](http://smpl.is.tue.mpg.de/license_body).

 #### Download body+hand textures and grasp information